makerfactoryio/docs/docs/development-boards/esp32/rfid.md

     A sample project for the Arduino IDE is provided in **RFID.ino** which could be downloaded [here](../../source/esp32/RFID/RFID.ino)

 ## Activating the component
-The component has a dip switch *SW303* for activating the temperature sensor.
-The switch connected to the following io ports:
+The component has a dip switch *SW303* for activating the RFID reader.
+The switch is connected to the following io ports:

 Function|SWITCH|IO port|Conflicts with|Remarks|
 |------------------|----------|----------|----------|----------|